tektoncd/dashboard/SECURITY.md

 a way of introducing basic authentication for a certain domain and path.

 This assumes you have the dashboard exposed through the istio ingress on "example.com/build".
-The following sample was made for Istio 1.5 (assumes the default profile).
+The following sample was made for and tested on the following bits.
+This could need some tweaking in other cases.

+- Istio 1.5.2 (default profile).
+- Kubernetes 1.18.2 with calico.

 You can apply it like any other k8s files like this:

 ```kubectl apply -f ./envoyfilter.yml```